mdesai26/Continuous-mRNA-vaccine-drug-substance-production-techno-economic-modelling/README.md

 # mRNA-vaccine-drug-substance-production-techno-economic-modelling
-Modelling files for the project “**Techno-economic Modelling of Continuous mRNA Vaccine Manufacturing, studying Influenza virus as case study.**, conducted at the University of Sheffield (2024).
+Modelling files for the project “**Techno-economic Modelling of Continuous mRNA Vaccine Manufacturing, studying Influenza virus as case study**, conducted at the University of Sheffield (2024).
 The study utilizes SuperPro Designer and Excel to simulate, evaluate, and analyze the production process of mRNA vaccine drug substances with a focus on continuous manufacturing strategies.

 This repository contains the following SuperPro and Excel files: